inspircd/docs/docs/3/modules/helpop.md

 ### Special Notes

-You may find it useful to the predefined help file which ships with InspIRCd.
+You may find it useful to use the predefined help file which ships with InspIRCd.

 To use this add the following tag to your configuration: